cryptrunner49/stonekv/README.md

 ## License 📜

-Distributed under the MIT License.
+Distributed under the GPL-3.0 License.
 See [LICENSE](./LICENSE) for more information.